utpal-maiti/utpal-maiti/InterviewQuestionsAnswers/DOTNETCORE/UnitTesting/Readme.md

-Unit testing is a fundamental practice in software development that involves testing individual components or units of code to ensure they work as expected.
+﻿Unit testing is a fundamental practice in software development that involves testing individual components or units of code to ensure they work as expected.
 In .NET Core, unit testing is made efficient and straightforward with the support of various testing frameworks and tools.
 Here are the key concepts and practices for unit testing in .NET Core:

 ### 1. **Testing Frameworks**